FHA Mortgage Guidelines On Credit Disputes During Loan Process

 Dangers Of Retracting Credit Disputes

-- Many loan officers just issue pre-approval letters and think that it will be alright for them to start the credit dispute retraction process at a later date after the home buyer gets an executed real estate purchase contract
+Many loan officers just issue pre-approval letters and think that it will be alright for them to start the credit dispute retraction process at a later date after the home buyer gets an executed real estate purchase contract.
+This is the worst mistake loan officers can ever make.
+One thing loan officers need to realize is that once a consumer retracts a credit dispute, their credit scores will drop.

 - if a borrower was issued a pre-approval letter with a 580 credit score